AlekSi/talos-sidero/docs/website/content/docs/v0.3/Guides/first-cluster.md

 #### Update Environment

 The metadata server's information needs to be updated in the default environment.
-Edit the environment with `kubectl edit environment default` and update the `talos.config` kernel arg with the IP of one of the management plane nodes (or the DNS entry you created) and the nodeport we specified above (30005).
+Edit the environment with `kubectl edit environment default` and update the `talos.config` kernel arg with the IP of one of the management plane nodes (or the DNS entry you created).

 ### Update DHCP